 A Chief Administrative Officer is not a junior COO.
 It's a more precise role.

-The CAO owns the operating infrastructure of the organization; the internal machinery that lets the company function.
-HR and talent.
-Finance and budget execution.
-IT and enterprise systems.
-Facilities, compliance, contracts, and the business processes that tie it all together.
-The CAO doesn't set strategic direction.
-The CAO builds the engine that executes whatever direction leadership picks.
+The CAO owns the operating infrastructure, the internal machinery that lets the company function: HR and talent, finance and budget execution, IT and enterprise systems, facilities, compliance, contracts, and the business processes that tie it all together.
+The CAO doesn't set strategic direction; the CAO builds the engine that executes whatever direction leadership picks.

-We had a name for this in the IC.
-Sometimes it was Executive Director.
-Sometimes Staff Director.
-Sometimes Chief of Staff.
-The badge changed by agency but the job was the same.
+We had a name for this in the IC, though it changed by agency: Executive Director, Staff Director, Chief of Staff.
+The badge changed; the job didn't.
 You were the person who made the trains run on time.
 You made sure the laws and policies were followed, the budget was managed, the personnel decisions got made, and the processes existed in the first place.
 You kept the mission-focused people focused on the mission by taking everything else off their plate.

 That's the CAO function.
 It's structurally different from the COO function.